REPORTS and STRATEGY

 North East Waste is guided by a Memorandum of Agreement between member Councils, regional strategies and plans formulated by NE Waste, as well as State and National policy.

 Each year North East Waste produces quarterly progress reports (internal) and an annual report for our stakeholders.
-Individual projects may also have separate reporting requirements for finalization, partners or funding bodies.
+Individual projects may also have separate reporting requirements for finalisation, partners or funding bodies.

 Each financial year NE Waste produces an annual report for stakeholders and the public.
 This report summarizes the outcomes of our projects and programs, the diversion and resource recovery in our region, our partnerships and our financial and governance position.